AWegnerGitHub/awegnergithub.github.io-content/2023_09_26_obsidian_gitlab_setup.md

 ![Successful autocommit][autocommit]

-In GitLab, this commit will should show up immediately.
+In GitLab, this commit should show up immediately.

 ![GitLab commit][commit]